nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * **Data Storage**:
         * Maintains address book data, including lists of `Person`, `Wedding`, `Tag` and `Task` objects.
     * **Filtered Views**:
-        * Provides filtered lists of `Person` objects (e.g., search results), exposing these as unmodifiable `ObservableList`s.
+        * Provides filtered lists of `Person` objects (e.g., search results), exposing these as an unmodifiable `ObservableList`.
 This allows the UI to automatically update in response to changes.
     * **User Preferences**:
         * Stores user preferences in a `UserPref` object, which is accessible externally as `ReadOnlyUserPref`.
     * **Independence**: